Pre-natal Exercise and Physiotherapy – How Do I Exercise When I’m Pregnant?

 All over body

 Exercise during pregnancy is wonderful.
-It can improve mental health, increase energy levels, improve sleep, prevent the onset of conditions like diabetes, hypertension and high cholesterol plus help with weight control.
+Pre-natal exercise can improve mental health, increase energy levels, improve sleep, prevent the onset of conditions like diabetes, hypertension and high cholesterol plus help with weight control.
 There are however some things to keep in mind.
 At this time there is an increased risk of musculoskeletal injury due to the hormonal changes increasing the laxity of connective tissue.
 In particular, as your baby bump grows there will be more demand on the pelvis and lumbar spine that can lead to aches and pains.

 One of the main focuses of exercise during pregnancy should be to strengthen the pelvic girdle by increasing the strength of gluteal muscles.
 Squats are a great exercise to include in a prenatal exercise program and depth can be determined by stage of pregnancy and individual circumstances.